iudx/iudx-auth-server/README.md

 |   `-- to-prove
 |-- https.js			// the main Auth server code
 |-- install			// the install script for the Auth server
-|-- pf.conf			// the firewall rules
+|-- pf.conf			// the firewall rules to be copied to /etc
 |-- schema.sql			// the database schema
 |-- public			// the documentation for each API
 |   `-- help